Skip to main content

 • November 11, 2019

-"Ever since I was a child, I have been that kid that had endless energy and pulled regular all nighters.
+"Ever since I was a child, I have been that kid who had endless energy and pulled regular all-nighters.
 I never knew any better because it was from birth, but it was detrimental to my mental/physical health whether I knew it or not.
-I was diagnosed with moderate depression, anxiety, and bipolar in 2012 and was prescribed Quetiapine.
+I was diagnosed with moderate depression, anxiety, and bipolar disorder in 2012 and was prescribed quetiapine.
 I’ve now been taking it for 7 years, and I’ve seen a great difference in my sleep.
 Sadly, though, I still have some nights like these where I can’t sleep because I’m excited.
 If I don’t get any sleep at all, then I get pretty much the equivalent of a stomach virus.
-I don’t like that part at all, but considering 99% of the time I get sleep with the meds it’s not that horrendous.
+I don’t like that part at all, but considering 99% of the time I get sleep with the meds, it’s not that horrendous.
 But it’s definitely something that has helped me a lot!"

 9 / 10